zevo-enterprise/zevo-enterprise/README.md

 ---
 ---
 ---

+## Zevo Bizu: How to manufacture your own legal firearm

 <h3> 0 - First, request authorization from the responsible authority to manufacture your own firearm at home for personal defense. </h3>